imagej/imagej.github.io/pages/Debugging_Exercises.md

 if (index < 0 || index >= list.size()) {
 ```

-{% capture includecontent %} Try debugging now, using *Resume* any time
+{% include expandingsidebox-right content='Try debugging now, using
-a breakpoint is encountered.
-How many times do you hit a breakpoint? |
+""Resume"" any time a breakpoint is encountered.
+How many times do you
-\>Three times.
-This is because we're debugging inside a method that is
+hit a breakpoint? | \>Three times.
+This is because we"re debugging
-used multiple times in our program.
+inside a method that is used multiple times in our program. ' %}

-{% endcapture %}

-{% include expanding-box content=includecontent %}

 Since we are only interested in the `processElementAtIndex` method when
 a problem actually occurs, let's try something different: